Apple Just Released the Dream Karaoke Machine. Is It Too Good to Be True?

 Launched in December, Apple Music Sing purports to solve all these problems.
 If streaming music promised the “celestial jukebox,” with every song ever recorded at your fingertips, here it promises the celestial karaoke machine, with karaoke versions of all recorded music in human history (or at least the substantial percentage of recorded music available for streaming).
 Combining the same kind of vocal-erasing processors used by those bespoke karaoke creators and Apple’s prodigious lyrics database, Sing can instantly engineer a karaoke video out of any song in the Apple Music library, no matter how obscure.
 The lyrics scroll along with you, and you can control the level of the lead singer’s voice—way down if you’re very confident, a little higher if you need some support.
 And if you pick “Purple Rain” on Sing, you’ll be backed by the Revolution in full Dolby sound.

-I have a lot of opinions about what makes for a great karaoke experience, and so I was eager to try out Sing to see if it really delivered a superior social singing experience.
-Is it the karaoke-killer app?
+I have a lot of opinions about what makes for a great karaoke night, and so I was eager to try out Sing to see if it really delivered a superior social singing experience.
+Is it the karaoke killer app?
 I gathered with a group of friends in a suburban family room to find out.

 The first problem was getting it to work.
 Sing comes as part of the Apple Music app, but you have to subscribe to Apple Music to get it.
 (That’s $10.99 a month.)
 Even if you’re already subscribed, you also need to have a relatively new device running the latest iOS, which meant that while we all drank our first rounds of liquid courage, I updated my phone’s operating system.
 And then you need to get your song lyrics up onto a TV and your song playing through TV speakers, which is a whole ’nother problem!
 This is, presumably, easier if you have the very latest version of Apple TV, which supports Sing, but we were just trying to AirPlay my phone onto my neighbors’ old Apple TV, which was a big mess that took forever.